whad-team/whad-client/doc/source/cli/ble/ble-central.rst

 The RSSI (Received Signal Strength Indication) is displayed as well as the BD address type (public or random), the BD address and some extra information extracted from the advertising records.
-But it is possible to get more information using the interactive mode of *ble-central*, with the *info* command as shown below:
+But it is possible to get more information using the interactive mode of *wble-central*, with the *info* command as shown below:

 .. code-block::

-    $ ble-central -i hci1 interactive
+    $ wble-central -i hci1 interactive
-    ble-central> scan
+    wble-central> scan
      RSSI Lvl  Type  BD Address        Extra info
     [ -62 dBm] [PUB] d0:d0:03:77:53:28
     [ -92 dBm] [PUB] 40:b3:14:04:b7:07
     Scan terminated by user
-    ble-central> info 40:b3:14:04:b7:07
+    wble-central> info 40:b3:14:04:b7:07
     Device 40:b3:14:04:b7:07
     RSSI:            -92 dBm
     Address type:    public